CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.objectives.md

 - Identify the parameters of `PDO_PGSQL DSN`.

-- Create an object as an instance of the `PDO` class.
+- Create a new object as an instance of the `PDO` class.

 - Apply proper exception handling using the `try` and `catch` statements.